krishauser/KrisLibrary/README.md

 > cmake . -DCMAKE_BUILD_TYPE=debug
 > make

+If you observe that any packages on your system are not identified in the first step, run

+> cmake-gui .

-If you observe any packages not identified in the first step, run "cmake-gui ." to potentially set the appropriate paths manually.
-Let us know if you have trouble on your system.
+to set the appropriate paths manually.
+These are variables in the form of `X_ROOT`.
+You may also disable certain packages by turning off the `USE_X` variables.
+Please submit an issue on Github if you have trouble building on your system.

 ## Packages

-  * [main folder] - basic things (error reporting, unified binary file/stream/socket I/O class, safe deletion, and timer)
+  * [main folder] - standard useful items (error reporting, unified binary file/stream/socket I/O class, safe deletion, and timer)
   * structs - useful data structures
   * utils - assorted utilites
   * math - a large general-purpose math library
   * math3d - 2d/3d math library
-  * geometry - several computational geometry routines (e.g. convex hull)
+  * geometry - several computational geometry routines (e.g. collision detection, convex hull)
   * optimization - convex/nonconvex optimization routines / interfaces
   * GLdraw - OpenGL wrappers and utilities
   * graph - template graph library
   * camera - projective geometry for cameras in a 3d world
   * image - basic image loading/saving
-  * meshing - triangle mesh structures
+  * meshing - triangle mesh, volume mesh classes and routines
   * statistics - basic statistics routines
   * robotics - robot kinematics, dynamics, and contact mechanics
   * planning - motion planning
   * spline - splines

+## Features

+- Unified I/O to files, sockets, and memory buffers using the File object.
+- Undirected graphs, directed graphs, and trees.
+Dijkstra's algorithm and A* are supported.
+Vertices and edges can store arbitrary datatypes.
+- 2D, 3D, N-d, and sparse arrays.
+- An "any" datatype that can contain objects of arbitrary type (based on boost::any).
+- JSON loading and saving via AnyCollection.
+- 2D and 3D math library, including many types of rotation representations (rotation matrix, quaternions, axis-angle).
+- Wide variety of geometries supported: triangle meshes, point clouds, volume grids, and geometric primitives.
+Supports loading, saving, collision detection, and conversion between types.
+-

 ## Known "cruft"